Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - small scale tests before deploying to all devices to check functionality

 ## Timer and watchdog
-A timer is a specialized type of clocks to measure time intervals while a counter stores the number of times an event occurred w.r.t. a clock signal.
+A timer is a specialized type of clock used to measure time intervals while a counter stores the number of times an event occurred w.r.t. a clock signal.
 To read a timer we can look at the value stored in the register or wait to detect the overflow.
 Timers and counters are the most pervasive peripherals in MCU design:
 - improve performance